 Setting and Calculating a Web Performance Budget

 When it comes to web performance, it’s always a give and take game.
-Do you really need that script or 3rd party asset, and if so, what purpose or functionality does it serve?
+Do you really need that script or third party asset, and if so, what purpose or functionality does it serve?
 Is it something you can live without?
 There is always a good balance that must be found between performance, functionality, UX, and design.
 That is why it is important to calculate and set what we call a web performance budget and try to stick to it as close as possible.

 On average, 39 percent say speed is more important than functionality for most websites. - Compuware Survey